HL7/cds-hooks/input/pagecontent/index.md

 }
 ```

-> STU Note: Other implementation guides related to CDS Hooks (example: [HL7 Da Vinci Coverage Requirements Discovery](https://hl7.org/fhir/us/davinci-crd/STU2.1/deviations.html#configuration-options-extension)) enable the CDS Client to dynamically alter the behavior of the CDS Service at runtime via an extension in the CDS Hooks request.
+Other implementation guides related to CDS Hooks (example: [HL7 Da Vinci Coverage Requirements Discovery](https://hl7.org/fhir/us/davinci-crd/STU2.1/deviations.html#configuration-options-extension)) enable the CDS Client to dynamically alter the behavior of the CDS Service at runtime via an extension in the CDS Hooks request.
 Input is solicited on the usefulness of this capability versus design time configurability (such as distinct services per workflow).
 {:.stu-note}

 ### Providing FHIR Resources to a CDS Service